ciao-project/ciao/ciao-cli/README.md

 $GOBIN/ciao-cli -username user -password ciaouser -list-instances -tenant-name project1
 ```

-Non priviledged users belonging to only one single tenant/project do not need to
+Non privileged users belonging to only one single tenant/project do not need to
-pass the tenant/project UUID or name when running non priviledged commands:
+pass the tenant/project UUID or name when running non privileged commands:

 ```shell
 $GOBIN/ciao-cli -username user -password ciaouser -list-instances